ainc/awesomeincu-2015/_posts/2016-12-06-awesome-inc-recognized-kentucky-local-global-jobs-higher-wages.md

 ***

-LEXINGTON, Kentucky, December 6, 2016 — The mayors of Kentucky’s two biggest cities [named](http://wkyufm.org/post/louisville-lexington-work-grow-kentucky-exports-and-attract-foreign-investors#stream/0) Awesome Inc as an important element in their commitment for attracting jobs and foreign investment to the state.
+LEXINGTON, Kentucky, December 6, 2016 — The mayors of Kentucky’s two biggest cities [named](http://wkyufm.org/post/louisville-lexington-work-grow-kentucky-exports-and-attract-foreign-investors#stream/0) Awesome Inc as an important element in their commitment to attracting jobs and foreign investment to the state.

 <!--break-->